vanduong0504/vanduong0504/README.md

 # 👋 Hi, I’m [vanduong0504](https://github.com/vanduong0504)
  My name is Duong Trong Van.
 I'm a person who has a passion for studying data and how to use it efficiently.
-- 🥅 2021 Goals: Self-study to become Data Scientist or Data Analyst
+- 🥅 2021 Goals: Self-study to become Data Scientist
 - ⚡ Fun fact: I love to play game and read manga

 ### Connect with me: